joker1007/redshift_simple_migrator/README.md

 # RedshiftSimpleMigrator

-this gem is super simple migrator for AWS Redshift.
+this gem is super simple migrator for AWS Redshift (and PostgreSQL).

 ## Installation